 Weight gain is typical among those battling marijuana addictions.
 As brain chemistry becomes altered, appetite increases, and carbohydrate and sugar cravings increase, in a condition known as “the munchies.”

 Many chronic marijuana smokers will have paraphernalia around their homes, including bongs, glass pipes, rolling papers, or homemade smoking devices.

 - Unexplained Burns

-Due to inebriation and clumsiness, marijuana addicted individuals will often have unexplained burn marks both on their clothing and on their bodies—particularly on the thumb and forefinger due to the motion of grasping smoldering joint remnants.
+Due to intoxication and clumsiness, marijuana-addicted individuals will often have unexplained burn marks on their clothing and bodies—particularly on the thumb and forefinger due to the motion of grasping smoldering joint remnants.

 Over time, marijuana addiction can lead to symptoms of depression.
 Activities that were once enjoyable fall by the wayside, and a lack of motivation and exhaustion set in.
-Sleep patterns tend to disrupt, and performance in athletics, work, or school declines.
-Paranoia may also set in, compromising relationships and interpersonal interactions, further fueling depression.
+Sleep patterns tend to be disturbed, and athletic, work, or school performance declines.
+Further, paranoia may also set in, compromising relationships and interpersonal interactions and further fueling depression.

 How to Contact Passages Addiction Treatment Centers: